API Protection Policies

 Schema Validation anomalies occur when requests or responses do not conform to the defined schema, such as missing required fields, unknown parameters, incorrect data types, or invalid enum values.

 These deviations may indicate probing activity, misconfigured clients, or attempts to bypass security controls and are common in both REST and GraphQL APIs.
-For more information on schema validation configurations, see the Schema Validation topic.
+For more information, see Schema Validation.

 Server-Side Trust Abuse